by Atty Piermario Bertolotto, Rizzo & Diersen, SC

 Many events can force you into bankruptcy.
 These can include unemployment, layoffs or creditors being more aggressive in collection efforts.

-Actually, that conclusion could well be wrong.
+That conclusion could well be wrong.
 Bankruptcy doesn’t have to be your only choice.
 In fact, in Wisconsin, it’s rare that a foreclosure of a primary residence is the sole driving force for a bankruptcy.
-There are many defenses, programs and options available to you.
+There are many defenses, programs, and options available to you.
 Often, you can reinstate or modify the mortgage.

 Many attorneys who provide bankruptcy services will offer a free initial consultation.
 Such consultations should be specifically designed to determine if filing bankruptcy is the right thing to do.
 The decision should be solely based on the financial issues that you face.

-If you are thinking about bankruptcy, the first thing to do is gather all of your financial information.
+If you are thinking about bankruptcy, the first thing to do is to gather all of your financial information.
 Then strongly consider talking to a bankruptcy professional.
-You not only want to get advice, but also discuss – in detail – all of your alternatives.
+You not only want to get advice but also discuss – in detail – all of your alternatives.

 A professional opinion will give you needed information about the bankruptcy process, all the alternatives, and all of the associated costs.

 Contact our bankruptcy attorneys today for a free consultation.